MicrosoftDocs/architecture-center/docs/framework/security/design-governance.md

 ***
 > [!div class="checklist"]
 >
-> - Understand the regulatory requirements and the requirements on operational data that may be used for audits.
+> - Understand the regulatory requirements and the requirements for operational data that may be used for audits.
-> -

-Before defining the policies, consider:
-- How is the organization’s security monitored, audited, and reported?
-Is there mandatory reporting?
-- Are the existing security practices are working?
-- Are there new requirements?
-- Are there any requirements specific to industry, government, or regulatory requirements?

-Designate group(s) (or individual roles) for central functions that affect shared services and applications.

-After the policies are set, continuously improve those standards incrementally.
-Make sure that the security posture doesn’t degrade over time by having auditing and monitoring compliance.
-For information about managing security standards of an organization, see [governance, risk, and compliance (GRC)](/azure/cloud-adoption-framework/migrate/azure-best-practices/governance-or-compliance).
+> - Design the workload within the security controls set in the landing zone into which the deployment is deployed.

 ## In this section

 Follow these questions to assess the workload at a deeper level.

 |Assessment|Description|
 |---|---|
 |[**Are there any regulatory requirements for this workload?**](design-regulatory-compliance.md)|Understand all regulatory requirements.
 Check the Microsoft Trust Center for the latest information, news, and best practices in security, privacy, and compliance.|